Timeline of Mars Science Laboratory

+Mission overview

 Prelaunch (2004–2011)

 Cruise stage is tested in 2010.

 In April 2004, the United States National Aeronautics and Space Administration (NASA) called for scientific experiments and instruments proposals for the Mars Science Laboratory and rover mission.
 Launch was proposed for September 2009.
 By 14 December 2004, eight proposals were selected, including instruments from Russia and Spain.

 Testing of components also began in late 2004, including Aerojet's monopropellant engine with the ability to throttle from 15 to 100 percent thrust with a fixed propellant inlet pressure.
 By November 2008 most hardware and software development was complete, and testing continued.
 At this point, cost overruns were approximately $400 million.
 In December 2008, lift-off was delayed to November 2011 due to insufficient time for testing and integration.

 Between 23–29 March 2009, the general public ranked nine finalist rover names (Adventure, Amelia, Journey, Perception, Pursuit, Sunrise, Vision, Wonder, and Curiosity) through a public poll on the NASA website.
 On 27 May 2009, the winning name was announced to be Curiosity.
 The name had been submitted in an essay contest by Clara Ma, a then sixth-grader from Kansas.